 Documenting a story from the bike but not necessarily the actual route.
 This could include biking to a destination and photographing the landscape around you, capturing your friend’s latest sweet gravel bike, and capturing the feeling of the adventure and less of the tactical “this is where I rode today”.
 For me, this could be talking to the camera as I ride somewhere to “set the stage” and share what is happening or it could be trying to get unique views of my bike that I’m reviewing.

 Each of these unique categories has different needs for the camera, mounting system, and user interface.
 I hope this bike camera guide helps you find the right camera for you.
-Post a comment below to let me know what type of biking you are documenting and how!
+Post a comment to let me know what type of biking you are documenting and how!

 What is a Bike Action Camera?